btcguide/btcguide.github.io/_pages/setup-wallets/paper-advanced.md

 #### Option A (preferred): Tails Operating System
 For our one-time offline key generation, it is preferable to use a live operating system that cannot store information on the filesystem.
 [Tails](https://tails.boum.org/) is a live OS that is designed to wipe itself completely on shutdown.
-Conveniently Electrum also comes pre-installed with Tails.
+Conveniently, Electrum also comes pre-installed with Tails.

 Follow [the official Tails installation instructions](https://tails.boum.org/install/index.en.html) to install Tails.
 Then perform [the regular steps in the Setup Paper Wallet section](paper) using that machine.